narender56/todo-mvc/README.md

 Ask yourself:

 - What's bad?
+   * Code quality
+   * Bad structure
+   * Hard to maintain
+   * Not using built in state management
+   * No need of routing and extra library for router

 - What would you do differently?
+   * I did complete refactor of the application
 - Are you missing anything in the tooling department?

 Apply your suggestions/improvements to the existing code and feel free to refactor as much as you like.